anmsajedulalam/Patients-Severity-States-Classification-based-on-EHR-Data-using-Multiple-Machine-and-Deep-Learning/README.md

 ## Submitted into:

-Firstly was submitted into ICPRAM 2022 (https://icpram.scitevents.org/), Second attempt was into ICACDS 2022 (https://www.icacds.com/), both were rejected.
+First attempt was into ICPRAM 2022 (https://icpram.scitevents.org/), Second attempt was into ICACDS 2022 (https://www.icacds.com/), both were rejected.

 ## Authors: